-Phong Nha Ke Bang national park, the absolutely stunning place where the largest cave in the world, Son Doong, is located, is one of those must visit places, at least once in your life.
-Mountains, lakes, caves, jungles, extremely exotic and endemic wildlife.. this place has it all.
+Phong Nha Ke Bang National Park, the absolutely stunning place where the largest cave in the world, Son Doong, is located, is one of those must-visit bucket list places.
+Mountains, lakes, caves, jungles, extremely exotic and endemic wildlife… this place has it all.
 Unfortunately, there aren’t many articles that have collected all the useful information out there to provided a detailed guide to interested travelers.
 This is what I have done for you.
 This is the ultimate Phong Nha Ke Bang guide detailing accommodation, what to do, and what to eat for travelers of all kinds of budgets.

 Phong Nha is still new to tourism, so the natural beauty still remains.
 The area used to be one of the poorest regions of Vietnam, and development is slow.
 Not to mention that there are still scars from the Vietnam War.
-There aren’t very many hotels or bars or restaurants in this part of town, so there isn’t really a whole lot to do except go on a real adventure and be with nature.
+There aren’t many hotels, bars, or restaurants in this part of town, so there isn’t really a whole lot to do except go on a real adventure and get lost in nature.
 Phong Nha has many spectacular caves to explore, and don’t get me started on the biodiversity!
 You are sure to learn about animals you never knew existed.

 Phong Nha Ke Bang and Hang Son Doong Cave

 Listed as a Unesco World Heritage site in 2003, the extraordinary Phong Nha Ke Bang National Park is no doubt a desirable place for travelers out there who are hungry for adventure.
 Formed approximately 400 million years ago, the karst mountains in this national park are considered to be the oldest ones in Asia.
 Along with that, its hundreds of cave systems and spectacular underground rivers have made Phong Nha the heaven of the world.